Emergency Medicine Research

 Our point-of-care ultrasound (POCUS) research program is at the forefront of both educational and patient care studies.
 We are dedicated to improving patient outcomes by advancing ultrasound use in clinical practice through comprehensive educational initiatives and rigorous research.
 Our studies span from hands-on ultrasound training for health care providers to clinical applications in emergency and critical care settings.
 This dual focus ensures that we not only enhance the skill sets of practitioners but also directly translate these skills into improved diagnostic and therapeutic capabilities for patient care.

 In addition to educational and patient care studies, our research encompasses cutting-edge technology, including the development of artificial intelligence (AI) algorithms for ultrasound.
-Over the past two years, our program has received more than a million dollars in federal funding from the NIH and Department of Defense, supplemented by industry-sponsored technology research.
-STILL UP TO DATE?
+Our research has received funding from the NIH and Department of Defense, as well as industry-sponsored technology research.
 Our AI research focuses on creating multi-modal AI models, wearable ultrasound devices and robotic ultrasound systems.
 These innovations aim to revolutionize the use of ultrasound in medical practice, ensuring precise, efficient and accessible diagnostic tools for health care providers worldwide.

 The EMS group has a long history of performing practice-changing, funded EMS research initiatives through partnerships across the University of Arizona and with collaborative research groups across the country.
-Over the past five years, the EMS group has dramatically increased the amount of funding at the College of Medicine – Tucson, having been awarded over $5.5 million in research grants from various funding agencies.
-STILL UP TO DATE?
+Our research is funded by federal and state agencies, foundations and private/industry awards, totaling $10 million between 2020-2025.
 Ongoing EMS research includes:

 • active enrollment in two large multi-center research studies focusing on pediatric prehospital patient care (PediDOSE and PediPART)

-• rural health initiates to improve the quality of EMS care across rural Arizona (AzQUALITy)
+• rural health initiatives to improve the quality of EMS care across rural Arizona (AzQUALITy) and train rural emergency medical responders and critical care paramedics (R4 Program)

 • targeting substance use disorder by training first responders to use naloxone and providing them with leave-behind Narcan kits